fhollenbach/Pols627_2020/index.md

 - Diermeier, Daniel, Eraslan, Hülya, and Merlo, Antonio.
 2003.
 “A Structural Model of Government Formation.”
 Econometrica 71 (1): 27–70.
 - Warwick, Paul.
 1979.
 “The Durability of Coalition Governments in Parliamentary Democracies.”
 Comparative Political Studies 11 (4): 465–98.
 - Gill, Davidand  Christine  S.  Lipsmeyer.
 2005.
 “Soft  Money  and  Hard  Choices:  Why  PoliticalParties Would Legislate Against Soft Money Donations”Public Choice, 123(3-4):  411-438.

-## Week 10 (03/26): Retrospective & Economic Voting:

-Presentation: Thiago Moreira & James Dongjin Kim

-__Readings:__

-- Hibbs, Douglass A. 2006. "__Voting and the Macroeconomy.__" In: The Oxford Handbook of Political Economy.
-Chapter 31.
-- Powell, G. and G. Whitten.
-1993. "__A Cross-National Analysis of Economic Voting: Taking Account of the Political Context.__" American Journal of Political Science.
-37(2): 391-414.
-- Duch, Raymond M. and Randy Stevenson.
-2010. "__The Global Economy, Competency, and the Economic Vote.__" Journal of Politics.
-- Williams, Laron K. and Guy D. Whitten.
-2015.  "__Don't Stand So Close to Me: Spatial Contagion Effects and Party Competition.__" American Journal of Political Science
-- Lindvall, Johannes.
-2017. "__Economic downturns and political competition since the 1870s.__" Journal of Politics.
-79(4): 1302-1314.

-__Supplementary Readings:__

 - Lewis-Beck, Michael S., and Mary Stegmaier.
 2013. "__The VP-function revisited: a survey of the literature on vote and popularity functions after over 40 years.__" Public Choice 157(3-4): 367-385.
 - De La O, Ana L. 2013. "__Conditional Cash Transfers Affect Electoral Behavior?
 Evidence from a Randomized Experiment in Mexico.__" American Journal of Political Science, 57(1):1–14.
 - Imai, Kosuke and Gary King and Carlos Velasco Rivera.
 Forthcoming. "__Do Nonpartisan Programmatic Policies Generate Partisan Electoral Effects?
 Evidence from Two Large Scale Randomized Evaluations.__" Journal of Politics.
 [Link](https://gking.harvard.edu/publications/do-nonpartisan-programmatic-policies-have-partisan-electoral-effects-evidence-two)